atelier-cartographique/waend/design/specifications.md

 #Layout & interface Specifications

+First draft of layout / interface specifications
+Can evolve a lot !

 ## General idea : CLI + GUI

 The interface is based on both command line interface (CLI) and graphical user interface (GUI).